cakemanager/docs/docs/Installation.md

 You need to install a fresh copy of CakePHP 3.x.
 Read the [Quick Start](http://book.cakephp.org/3.0/en/quickstart.html) for more info.

 You also need the [Migrations](https://github.com/cakephp/migrations) plugin from CakePHP itself.
-We already required it via the CakeManagers `composer.json`.
+We asume it's autoloaded by CakePHP itself.

 Installing CakeManager
 ----------------------